Garlic Aioli Recipe (Classic and Cheater Versions)

 - Dip these Bacon Wrapped Potatoes in aioli!

-- stir it into a tuna salad
+- Stir it into a tuna salad

 I’m sure you can come up with about a hundred other ideas.
 Basically anything you would pair mayonnaise with, you can sub aioli.
 I really should have some pictures of other things you can dip in this magic stuff.
 I kind of have tunnel vision though.
 Aioli and fries go together like salt and pepper!